ordina-jworks/ordina-jworks.github.io/_posts/2021-02-10-Home-Automation-part-2-Getting-Started-With-Home-Assistant.md

 Once you have everything downloaded and prepared we can get to installing and doing the basic setup for Home Assistant.
 If you have downloaded the virtual machine hard disk image, load the downloaded image in the software by creating a new VM and assigning it the downloaded disk image.
-2 GiB of RAM and 1 or 2 cores are usually more than sufficient, these values can always be increased later on if needed.
+2GiB of RAM and 1 or 2 cores are usually more than sufficient, these values can always be increased later on if needed.
-Follow the instructions on [the download page](https://www.home-assistant.io/hassio/installation/){:target="_blank" rel="noopener noreferrer"} for you specific vm technology.
+Follow the instructions on [the download page](https://www.home-assistant.io/hassio/installation/){:target="_blank" rel="noopener noreferrer"} for you specific VM technology.

-If you have downloaded a device image, flash it onto the micro sd card, or even better an external SSD ([Booting the Raspberry Pi from USB](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/msd.md){:target="_blank" rel="noopener noreferrer"})
+If you have downloaded a device image, flash it onto the micro sd card, or even better an external SSD ([Booting the Raspberry Pi from USB](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/msd.md){:target="_blank" rel="noopener noreferrer"}).
 An external SSD or decent USB 3.1 stick will last much longer than most SD cards, especially when writing a lot of log files.
-You can use a tool like [Balena Etcher](https://www.balena.io/etcher/){:target="_blank" rel="noopener noreferrer"} (multi OS) or [Rufus](https://rufus.ie/){:target="_blank" rel="noopener noreferrer"} (Windows) to flash the image, once done insert the SD card or USB device into your Raspberry Pi.
+You can use a tool like [Balena Etcher](https://www.balena.io/etcher/){:target="_blank" rel="noopener noreferrer"} (multi OS) or [Rufus](https://rufus.ie/){:target="_blank" rel="noopener noreferrer"} (Windows) to flash the image.
+Once done, insert the SD card or USB device into your Raspberry Pi.
 Once you have set up your device or VM and powered it on, you should be able to visit it by entering [`http://homeassistant.local:8123`](http://homeassistant.local:8123){:target="_blank" rel="noopener noreferrer"} in the browser, this is where we will continue.
-Follow the setup guide, this will let you create an account (local, no cloud shenanigans), set up the details about your home.
+Follow the setup guide, this will let you create an account (local, no cloud shenanigans) and set up the details about your home.
-You can set up integrations during this wizard but we will be doing this later, click complete to exit the wizard.
+You can set up integrations during this wizard but we will be doing this later.
+Click complete to exit the wizard.
 You will then be greeted with your home's dashboard amd Home Assistant is ready to be used.

 <div style="text-align: center; margin: 0px auto;">